ewolff/microservice-istio/HOW-TO-RUN.md

 * Create a Minikube instance with `minikube start --cpus=2 --memory=6000`.
 This will set the memory of the Kubernetes VM to 6.000 MB - which should be enough for most experiments.
-You might want to adjust the number of CPUs depending on you local machine.
+You might want to adjust the number of CPUs depending on your local machine.
+Please make sure that you deleted any pre-existing minikube instance using `minikube delete` as the memory and cpu values would otherwise have no effect.

 ```
-[~/microservice-istio]minikube start --memory=6000
+[~/microservice-istio]minikube start --cpus=2 --memory=6000
 Starting local Kubernetes v1.12.4 cluster...
 Starting VM...
 Getting VM IP address...